adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info A bookmarking tool that would capture content into a personal topic/project, and allow to integrate it later into an outline / hierarchical notepad (i.e. think "Evernote + Workflowy/Diigo") + mobile ui to "reply" easily to  some of the bullet points
+- <span class="hashtag">#info</span> A bookmarking tool that would capture content into a personal topic/project, and allow to integrate it later into an outline / hierarchical notepad (i.e. think "Evernote + Workflowy/Diigo") + mobile ui to "reply" easily to  some of the bullet points
   <span id="921737416" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"